clairel06/compiler/README.md

-# A compiler used to scan, parse, and execute Pascal code made for the course Compilers and Interpreters (CS143).
+# A compiler used to scan, parse, and execute Pascal code.